keyichen313/Reading_Notes/Read03.md

     - compare changes

 &nbsp;

 ### 1. Local Version Control

-**entails one database on your hard disk that stores changes to files**
+**entails one database on your hard disk that stores changes to files.**

 &nbsp;

 ### 2. Centralized Version Control(CVCS)

 **allows collaboration within a developer team** &nbsp;